 The world of specialty coffee is full of standards and status quo.
 Some are instrumental to our progress and help to define us as an industry.
 Others, though, have little to no supporting data or objective value.
 When you come across rules like these, do you ever find yourself asking, "Says who?"
-From water temperature ("off boil") to tamping pressure (30 pounds), these fuzzy standards are everywhere, yet widely accepted.
+From water temperature ("off boil") burning your coffee, to tamping pressure (exactly 30 pounds!), these fuzzy standards are everywhere, yet widely accepted.

-One that has intrigued me lately is the freshness of ground coffee and its relative importance when compared to other variables like uniformity of grind.
+One that has intrigued us lately is the freshness of ground coffee and its relative importance when compared to other variables like grind quality.
 We’re told, "Grind and start brewing as fast as you can!" or, "Don't pre-grind your coffee the night prior!"
-This urgency has been etched into my soul for a decade.
+This urgency has been etched into our souls for years.
 But are there circumstances in which it is possible to bend the rules for a better cup?
-I’m going to tackle this by comparing two distinct scenarios: using a high-end commercial grinder to pre-grind for a week's worth of brews and using an average home grinder to grind fresh, daily.
+We're going to tackle this by comparing two distinct scenarios: using a high-end commercial grinder to pre-grind for a week's worth of brews and using an average home grinder to grind fresh, daily.

 Let’s assume you purchase a bag of beans from your local coffee bar or grocer on a weekly basis.
 Generally, coffee bars will be happy to grind those beans at a setting that accommodates your brewing method.
 Pre-grinding your beans with a commercial grinder is convenient -- especially for those who don’t own a grinder -- but there is a more important advantage to commercial grinders.
 In comparison to the average home grinder, commercial grinders often produce a more unimodal particle distribution.
 This means that a higher percentage of the coffee particles are the same size.
-Reasons for this include increased power as well as larger and higher quality burrs.
 Although there are other contributing factors, the level of unimodality directly correlates to the potential uniformity of extraction of your coffee grounds.
 In terms of taste, high unimodality translates to a lesser perception of imbalance between under-extracted, well-extracted, and over-extracted flavors, and a more acute focus on one of those 3 stages.